 “I felt my professor failed me because I was Black.
 There was nothing wrong with my paper grammatically nor technically” (QP22).
-In the literature Whiting (2009) found that people who have internal motivation believe that they can achieve success and are aware of external and social inequalities in school environment.
+Whiting (2009) found that people who have internal motivation believe that they can achieve success and are aware of external and social inequalities in school environment.

-In support of the literature, excerpts from the data and themes helps to answer the research questions and show how the findings align to the research topic and align to Tinto’s Retention Model of Motivation.
-One tenant of that theory is motivation.
-This portion of the theory states the motivation is impactful for students’ persistence in college.
-Tinto retention model suggests that motivation is influenced by the integration and perception of the students through support and engagement.
+In support of the literature, excerpts from the data and themes helped to answer the research questions and show how the findings align to the research topic and align to Tinto’s Retention Model of Motivation.
+One tenet of that theory is motivation.
+This portion of the theory states motivation is impactful for students’ persistence in college.
+Tinto’s Retention Model suggests that motivation is influenced by the integration and perception of the students through support and engagement.
 Motivation helps students to persist.
 The findings within the research were substantiated by the research design.
 Qualitative descriptive research helps to recognize problems, details experiences, and presents findings that correlate with the research questions.
 The data in this research described factors of African American alumni self-motivation though their own lived experiences.

 Research Question 3.
 The third research question asked how do African American college alumni from PWI located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on ongoing persistence?
 This question was developed in order to explore how African American faculty and peers contribute to the factors that cause African American alumni to persist at their PWI.
-Two themes emerged that supported the research question: (a) African American Alumni described how having African American faculty and peers as role models and mentors contributed to their ongoing persistence of African American students while attending a PWI and (b) African American Alumni described the effects of having a sense of belonging through campus and community involvement, fraternities, sororities, faculty and peer relationships, being in leadership roles or having leadership experience for ongoing persistence while attending a PWI.
+Two themes emerged that supported the research question: (a) African American alumni described how having African American faculty and peers as role models and mentors contributed to their ongoing persistence of African American students while attending a PWI and (b) African American alumni described the effects of having a sense of belonging through campus and community involvement, fraternities, sororities, faculty and peer relationships, being in leadership roles or having leadership experience for ongoing persistence while attending a PWI.

-In reference to theme (a) the participant stated “My friendships and sisterhood of Alpha Kappa Alpha Sorority, Incorporated is what helped me to persist at a PWI.
+In reference to theme (a), the participant stated “My friendships and sisterhood of Alpha Kappa Alpha Sorority, Incorporated is what helped me to persist at a PWI.
 Having a sense of culture within these relationships as well as engaging with organizations like Black Student League gave me a sense of belonging” (P4).
 “My African American peers were very helpful and motivational.
 African American faculty members were very supportive and acted essentially as mentors” (P9).
 In the literature, Stout et al. (2018) found that mentoring is a positive factor in retention and completion rates in higher education.
-Stout et al. (2018) and Remaker et al. (2021), research shows the significant role of mentoring in increasing retention rates among African American graduate students.
-Remaker et al. (2021) research show that structured mentorship programs contribute positively to African American students' academic and overall experience in higher education.
-Stout and Remaker research highlight that mentors provide guidance and support which are important factors for navigating the challenges of graduate school at a PWI.
+Stout et al. (2018) and Remaker et al.’s (2021), research showed the significant role of mentoring in increasing retention rates among African American graduate students.
+Remaker et al.’s (2021) research showed that structured mentorship programs contribute positively to African American students' academic and overall experience in higher education.
+Stout and Remaker research highlighted that mentors provide guidance and support which are important factors for navigating the challenges of graduate school at a PWI.

-Remaker et al. (2021), research focuses on the effectiveness of structured mentorship for African American students to ensure their success at their PWIs.
-Remaker research suggest that mentorship programs should fit the needs of African American students to address feelings of lack of support experienced at PWIs.
+Remaker et al.’s (2021), research focused on the effectiveness of structured mentorship for African American students to ensure their success at their PWIs.
+Remaker’s research suggested that mentorship programs should fit the needs of African American students to address feelings of lack of support experienced at PWIs.
 Remaker stated that African Americans students should foster meaningful relationships with mentors who understand their cultural backgrounds and give support that enhances their academic and personal development.